|FORT LAUDERDALE STUDENT PROFILE|

 Fort Lauderdale, FL 33301

-The campus in downtown Fort Lauderdale is part of an evolving, dynamic urban community that provides a laboratory for the professional degree program in architecture.
-The School of Architecture is situated in the Florida Atlantic University/Broward College Higher Education Complex on Las Olas Boulevard.
+The campus in downtown Fort Lauderdale is part of an evolving, dynamic urban community.
+The School of Architecture, the College of Business Executive masters in Accounting programs, the Small Business Development Center, the Florida Public Archaeology Network at FAU, and the Institute for Design and Construction (IDaC) are situated in the Florida Atlantic University/Broward College Higher Education Complex on Las Olas Boulevard.

 For individuals interested in the construction industry, the Construction Technology Program offers the opportunity to become a Construction Project Coordinator (CPC).
 The CPC certiﬁcate provides individuals with the skills needed in the construction industry such as blueprint reading and estimating.
 Finally, the Construction Management Certiﬁcate Program (CMCP) teaches individuals how to manage a construction company.
 Many of the courses are approved by the Construction Industry Licensing Board (CILB) of the Florida Department of Business and Professional Regulation (DPBR).
 IDaC is also adding a design category that will include courses for architects to collect CEUs and for intern architects to further their education and assist in ARE preparation.

 The Small Business Development Center Fort Lauderdale has assisted hundreds of potential and existing business owners by providing the management advice, training and information needed to make sound business decisions in a complex and ever-changing marketplace.